 You can find your NHI number on a hospital letter, a prescription or prescription receipt, or you can call 0800 855 066.

 Other ways to get vaccinated

-As well as booked appointments, there will be other ways for people to be vaccinated.
-These will include workplace vaccinations and other targeted vaccination events across the country.
+As well as booked appointments, there are other ways to get vaccinated.
+This includes workplace vaccinations and other targeted vaccination events across the country.

 Find your appointment details

 If you need to be reminded of the time, date or venue for your appointments, you can try the following.

 Check your inbox or phone